Where immigrants come from and where they go after reaching the US – KION546

 By Catherine E. Shoichet, CNN

-The US is home to more immigrants than any other country — more than 45 million people, according to the latest Census estimates.
+(CNN) -- The US is home to more immigrants than any other country -- more than 45 million people, according to the latest Census estimates.

 That's 13.6% of the US population, about the same as it was a century ago.
 But over the years, we've seen significant shifts in where immigrants to the US come from, and where they end up once they get here.